openalpr/doc/source/camera_placement.rst

 Adequate lighting is critical to capturing a clear image of a license plate on a moving vehicle.
 Sometimes this means installing an external illuminator.
 The amount of lighting required to capture fast-moving objects (without the help of bright sunlight) is often more than you may expect.

 Cameras automatically adjust their shutter speed based on the amount of available light in the scene.
 At high-noon, on a clear sunny day, the shutter may only open itself up for 1/10000th of a second to capture a video frame.
 Because there is so much light in the environment, opening the shutter for longer would overexpose the photo.
-On a dark night, the shutter may remain open for an entire second to capture enough light to create a photo.
+On a dark night, the shutter may remain open for an entire second to capture enough light to capture the image.

-The shutter speed is important because it directly correlates to the blurriness of a moving vehicle.
+The shutter speed is important because it directly correlates to the sharpness of a moving vehicle.
 In the example above, if the shutter is opened for just 1/10000th of a second, a vehicle traveling 60mph would have only moved 1/10th of an inch.
-This would result in virtually no blur on the license plate image.
+This would result in virtually no motion blur on the license plate image.
 If the shutter was opened for a full second, that same vehicle would have traveled 88 feet.
 You can imagine how blurry that license plate would be if it was captured using such a slow shutter.
 It would be illegible to a human or computer.

   .. image:: images/camera_setup/motion_blur.jpg
       :scale: 100%